K

 What is Server monitoring?

 Server monitoring is a Hyperping product that installs a lightweight agent on your Linux and macOS hosts and streams system metrics back to your dashboard.
-Each install creates one server entry, and you can collect CPU, memory, disk, and network data without managing your own collector.
+Each install creates one server entry where you can see CPU and load averages, memory, filesystem usage, disk I/O, network throughput, and host metadata, without managing your own collector.

 Platforms